 Our next option is the QUMY snow boots for pooches who like to frolic in the water regardless of the time of year.
 The waterproof construction keeps little paws dry and warm with the double sewing stitch that also prevents tearing.
 The boots have two reflective Velco adjustable straps for safety during dimly lit outdoor play, and non-slip soles.

 Although these are nice and warm for your pup, you can also use these in the summertime to keep your pet’s paws from burning on the pavement.
 You have the choice of seven sizes and two colors to choose from.
 Not to mention, the outer seam opens wide to allow your dog to easily slip their foot right inside.

-A warning with these boots addresses any four-legged friends with a dewclaw.
+These boots come with a warning for four-legged friends with dewclaws.
 Unfortunately, these boots will not accommodate the extra digit.
 Also, while you can frolic in heavy snow, you want to avoid submerging this pair in water or using them in the sand.
 Finally, be advised that this brand is heavier than others so an older dog with joint issues or a clumsy pup will not do as well.

 7. EXPAWLORER Waterproof Dog Boots

 Moving down the line of options, we come to a pair of dog snow boots that are advertised to be completely waterproof.
 Unfortunately, the construction of these little shoes allows water to seep in at the seams causing cold toes.

 As far as versatility, you only have the black style to choose from, but the eight sizes will accommodate most breeds.
 There is reflective material on the side for safety, and Velcro adjustable straps to keep your pup’s paws in place.
 In some cases, however, the ankle straps do not tighten enough to keep thinner ankles secure.